Cabanatuan: Barangays

 Cabanatuan is administratively subdivided into 89 barangays.
+Each barangay consists of puroks and some have sitios.

 Demographics

 Religion

 Roman Catholicism has been the predominant religion in the city, being host to a major cathedral – the St. Nicholas of Tolentino Cathedral which serves as the seat of the bishop of the Diocese of Cabanatuan.
-There are three other major Catholic structures located within the city: the Mother of Perpetual Help Parish, the Carmelite Sisters Convent and the Maria Assumpta Seminary.
+Other major Catholic structures located within the city includes: Our Mother of Perpetual Help Parish (Dambana ng Ina ng Laging Saklolo), Santuario de Sto.
+Niño Parish, Our Lady of Mt.
+Carmel Monastery (the Carmelite Sisters Convent), St. Joseph the Husband of Mary Parish, St. Vincent Ferrer Parish, and the Maria Assumpta Seminary.
 Local chapels/parishes are also present in most barangays.
+The Roman Catholic Church owns the College of the Immaculate Conception, the first and only Catholic higher education institute in the city.

-The New St. Nicholas of Tolentine Cathedral (popularly known as Crypta) has been under construction in Lakewood, Cabanatuan City since 1999.
-The cathedral is a type of round church, similar to churches that were prominent in Nordic countries during the 11th and early 12th century.
-It will feature a park and shall be able to accommodate at least 3,000 people once it is finished.
+The New St. Nicholas of Tolentine Cathedral (popularly known as Crypta) has been under construction in Lakewood, Cabanatuan since 1999.
+The cathedral will be a type of round church, similar to churches that were prominent in Nordic countries during the 11th and early 12th century.
+It will become the largest church in the Philippines that shall feature a park and accommodate at least 3,000 people once it is finished.

-Iglesia ni Cristo also maintains a sizable presence in Cabanatuan with its large house of worship in Barangay Zulueta that seats up to 5,000 people.
+Iglesia ni Cristo also maintains a sizable presence in Cabanatuan with its large house of worship in Barangay Zulueta that seats up to 3,000 people.It has a district office situated in compound.

 The United Methodist Church also has many local churches with a large congregation within the city.
 The United Methodist Church owns Wesleyan University Philippines and the Wesleyan University of the Philippines-Cardiovascular and Medical Center.

-Other Philippine-based Christian denominations are also present in the city, such as Jesus Is Lord Church Worldwide, Jesus Miracle Crusade and Members Church of God International.
+Other Philippine-based Christian denominations are also present in the city, such as Jesus Is Lord Church Worldwide, Jesus Miracle Crusade, Members Church of God International, and Victory Christian Fellowship.

 The Islamic faith also has a presence in Cabanatuan, specifically within the districts of Imelda and Isla.
-Two large mosques exist in the city, with the largest located at Imelda District.
+Three large mosques exist in the city - two in Isla and one in Imelda District.

 Economy

 Cabanatuan is the economic heart of Nueva Ecija.
 More than 640,000 people live in its metropolitan area comprising the city and its adjacent municipalities.
 As a hub, many people in Nueva Ecija commute to the city during the day.
 This causes the city's daytime population to swell to about a million.
-Although Cabanatuan does not have significant manufacturing industries, its dynamic service and agricultural sectors drive the economy forward.

 The city is a vital financial center housing a good number of banks, non-bank financial institutions, and headquarters of some of the largest rural banks in Central Luzon.
 The Bangko Sentral ng Pilipinas (BSP) maintains a branch in the city that performs cash operations and cash administration.
 As of June 2018, approximately 43 billion pesos in deposit liabilities is kept in the city's 65 banks.
 This amount constitutes more than half of the province's deposits.
 In terms of banking convenience, the city ranks as one of the most livable in the country together with Makati.